-Māori woman allegedly racially abused at Ōwairaka while out on a walk
+Māori woman allegedly racially abused at Ōwairaka/Mt Albert while out on a walk

 She said there was a dog wandering in front of her car when she arrived at Ōwairaka about midday on June 8 and she asked the owner, who she described as an older Pākehā woman, if she could put her animal on a leash.

-"She replied with 'oh shut up you black b*tch, you disgraceful idiots who go around with this mokos on your face'."
+"She replied with 'oh shut up you black b****, you disgraceful idiots who go around with this mokos on your face'."

 Hohaia said while it was not the first time she had been subjected to a racist attack, she was shocked at the ease at which the woman threw the abuse at her.